sublee/energy/docs/index.rst

    >>> print energy
    <Energy 9/10 recover in 05:00>

-But if the player has not enough energy, it throws :exc:`ValueError`:
+If the player has not enough energy, it throws :exc:`ValueError`:

 .. sourcecode:: pycon